SC469 - Hands-on: Laboratory Automation and Control Using Python (Beginner)

 - Plot results using the matplotlib Python module

 - Learn how to write your own libraries (called modules in Python)Communicate with GPIB and USB devices to automate data acquisition.

 Short Course Audience:

 This beginner course is intended for newcomers to lab automation such as students or early career researchers as well as more experienced programmers who use Matlab or Labview, but want to switch to Python or learn about how to put their lab automation onto a more sustainable basis.
 Some basic programming knowledge is expected, however no prior python knowledge is required.
 If you have significant experience with Python we recommend you join the advanced course instead.

 Jochen Schröder is a tenured Senior Researcher at Chalmers University of Technology in Gothenburg Sweden.
 He has worked for more than 10 years in fiber optics and optical communication and has used Python for his lab automation, simulation and analysis since the beginning of his PhD.
 Together with Nicolas Fontaine and Binbin Guan, he started the Labautomation Hackathons at OFC and ECOC to bring together researchers and students and share experience and knowledge on using Python for your programming.

-Binbin Guan is a Photonic Integrated Circuit (PIC) optical engineer at Acacia Communications, Inc. He received Ph.D. degree in electrical and computer engineering at the University of California, Davis, USA, and B.S. degree in optics engineering from Zhejiang University.
-His current research interest includes silicon photonics, coherent optics and digital signal processing.
+Binbin Guan is the Senior Optical Engineer at Microsoft.
+Before joining Microsoft, he worked at Acacia Communications for developing next-generation silicon photonics products.
+He received Ph.D. degree in electrical and computer engineering at the University of California, Davis, USA, and B.S. degree in optics engineering from Zhejiang University.
+His current work includes DCI applications, Silicon Photonics, Coherent optics and Digital Signal Processing.
 He has been using python for research simulation, signal processing and lab automation since 2012.